-Time Required: Under 2 hours
+Under 2 hours

-- Disconnect the water supply tube at the shutoff valve and at the toilet tank.
+- Disconnect the toilet connector tube at the toilet tank.

-- Remove the nuts from the mounting bolts that hold the tank onto the bowl with a ratchet wrench or a basin wrench.
-There will be two or three of them - one on each side of the tank, and maybe one in the middle.
+- The tank is held onto the bowl with mounting bolts.
+There will be two or three mounting bolts: one on each side of the tank and sometimes one in the middle.